Turning a 363,000-star single-user AI agent into a secure multi-user platform, without changing a line of its code.

 Technical Contributions

-1. A Reusable Pattern for Making Single-User Software Multi-User Without Forking It
+1. Making Single-User Software Work for Many Users Without Modifying It

 This is the most generalizable idea in the project.
-Many open-source AI tools are single-user by design: Ollama, Open WebUI, various agent frameworks.
-The usual path to multi-user deployment is forking the codebase and grafting in authentication, session isolation, and access controls.
+Many open-source AI tools are built for a single user: one person, one machine, no concept of accounts or boundaries between users.
+The usual path to deploying them for a team is to fork the codebase and add authentication, user isolation, and access controls by hand.
 That creates a maintenance burden that grows with every upstream release.

-The sandbox takes a different approach: external orchestration through the tool’s existing configuration system.
-A Kubernetes operator generates a hardened settings file and injects it into every workspace.
-OpenClaw reads it normally, unaware it is running inside a sandbox.
-Every security control, every user boundary, every capability restriction is achieved without modifying a single line of OpenClaw source code.
+The sandbox takes a different approach.
+Rather than modifying the software, it wraps it.
+A configuration file is generated automatically for each user and injected into their workspace.
+OpenClaw reads it normally, unaware it is running inside a shared environment.
+Every security control, every user boundary, every capability restriction is enforced without changing a single line of OpenClaw’s source code.
 When OpenClaw releases an update, you change one version number and redeploy.
-No patches to rebase, no merge conflicts, no compatibility shims.
+No custom patches, no merge conflicts, no compatibility work.

 2. Progressive Capability Unlock via BYOK

-The sandbox starts useful and gets more powerful as trust grows.
-Out of the box, every user gets a chat interface, a local AI model, terminal access, file management, scheduled tasks, and 700+ community skills.
-As users add their own API keys, capabilities unlock incrementally: web search, Slack and Telegram channels, GitHub integration, Claude Code delegation, premium models from 19 providers.
-Each key activates a specific code path in the operator.
-No admin approval, no restart for model keys, no all-or-nothing setup.
-The experience scales with familiarity.
+The sandbox starts useful and becomes more powerful as trust grows.
+Out of the box, every user gets a chat interface, AI models served from UNU C3’s Apple Studio, terminal access, file management, scheduled tasks, and 700+ community skills.
+Both Claude Code, OpenCode, and Codex work against those models with no setup required.
+As users add their own API keys, capabilities unlock incrementally: web search, Slack and Telegram integration, GitHub access, and premium models from 19 providers.
+Each key simply opens the door to that service.
+There’s no admin approval, no restarts for model keys, and no all-or-nothing setup.

 3. Automated Workspace Lifecycle